HeavenOSK/dot_of/README.md

 # dot_of
-A package of extensions to easily use theme data in Flutter World.
+A bundle of extensions to get something from BuildContext instead of `.of` method.